 Fens tend to occur in limestone regions of Ireland where the water supply is sufficiently rich in minerals.
 They occur throughout the country most commonly in the west and Midlands of Ireland.

 This map shows the distribution of conservation worthy fens in Ireland.
-Source: Ireland’s Peatland Conservation Action Plan 2020 published by the IPCC in 2009.
+This information is plotted from the IPCC’s site database 2017.

 Formation of Fens